AionSystem/AIONSYSTEM/README.md

 **AION System** is the research and development practice of **Sheldon K. Salmon** — Red-Team Frameworks Designer, Structural Integrity Analyst, and AI Reliability Architect.

 I take no sides.
 I read what a document or system actually says, dig as deep as I'm paid to, and report what's there — proven and unproven alike, each claim tagged by epistemic status.
-I use AI as an instrument under my own method, not as a substitute for it.
+I work alone, with AI as a thinking partner: it doesn't design the instruments or decide what's load-bearing — that judgment stays mine.
+It runs those instruments at a depth and speed I couldn't sustain solo: multi-domain diagnostics, negation testing, failure-node tracing.
+Every framework goes through adversarial self-review before I call it done.

+Doesn't matter who you are or how much power you have.
+If you send it, I red-team it the same way.

 The work is organized into four intersecting domains: